 You can purchase a SIM card online* and pick it up at the airport.
 I appreciated not wasting time comparing all the offers after a long flight.
 It gave me unlimited internet access, which is what I needed.

 There are many tours to visit Bangkok* and its surroundings.
 You can easily check out the attractions in Bangkok by yourself using public transport.
 But if you’re travelling solo in Bangkok, you may want to consider joining a small group tour.

 I was lucky to have a private tour with TakeMeTour*, and I loved it.
 It made me feel like I had a local friend taking me to places.
 It was nice to interact with someone and get commentaries on things that were happening.
 The guide could also act as an interpreter between me and the locals – who rarely spoke English – which enhanced the experience.

 3. Go out for dinner

 But I’m glad I fought back the laziness and initial weird feeling of going out at night alone.
-Every time, I tried delicious food – which is part of the experience of visiting Bangkok.
-Being a solo traveler was never a problem.
+Every time, I tried delicious food – which is part of the experience of visiting Thailand.
+Traveling solo in Bangkok was never a problem.

 If you feel awkward not having a buddy with you, a book can be of really good company.
 Another option is to join a tour with a local.
 Check out this Tom Yum tour*, this seafood Chinatown tour*, this evening tour in Siam Square* or this nightlife tour*.